The verdict

 What is the healthiest brand of non-dairy milk?

-What is the best milk for Ckd?
+What is the best milk for CKD?

 Can I drink lactose-free milk with colitis?